TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis: Abstract

 \section{Abstract}

 Convolutional Neural Networks (CNNs) are widely used in fault diagnosis of mechanical systems due to their powerful feature extraction and classification capabilities.
-However, the CNN is a typical black-box model, and the mechanism of CNN's decision-making are not clear, which limits its application in high-reliability-required fault diagnosis scenarios.
-To tackle this issue, we propose a novel interpretable neural network termed as Time-Frequency Network (TFN), where the physically meaningful time-frequency transform (TFT) method is embedded into the traditional convolutional layer as an adaptive preprocessing layer.
+However, the CNN is a typical black-box model, and the mechanism of CNN's decision-making is not clear, which limits its application in high-reliability-required fault diagnosis scenarios.
+To tackle this issue, we propose a novel interpretable neural network termed as Time-Frequency Network (TFN), where the physically meaningful time-frequency transform (TFT) method is embedded into the traditional convolutional layer as a trainable preprocessing layer.
 This preprocessing layer named as time-frequency convolutional (TFconv) layer, is constrained by a well-designed kernel function to extract fault-related time-frequency information.
-It not only improves the diagnostic performance but also reveals the logical foundation of the CNN prediction in the frequency domain.
+It not only improves the diagnostic performance but also reveals the logical foundation of the CNN prediction in a frequency domain view.
 Different TFT methods correspond to different kernel functions of the TFconv layer.
-In this study, four typical TFT methods are considered to formulate the TFNs and their effectiveness and interpretability are proved through three mechanical fault diagnosis experiments.
-Experimental results also show that the proposed TFconv layer can be easily generalized to other CNNs with different depths.
+In this study, three typical TFT methods are considered to formulate the TFNs and their diagnostic effectiveness and interpretability are proved through three mechanical fault diagnosis experiments.
+Experimental results also show that the proposed TFconv layer has outstanding advantages in convergence speed and few-shot scenarios, and can be easily generalized to other CNNs with different depths to improve their diagnostic performances.
 The code of TFN is available on \textit{\url{https://github.com/ChenQian0618/TFN}}.

 \keywords{Convolutional neural network (CNN) \and time-frequency transform \and TFconv layer \and interpretability \and fault diagnosis.}